collinsuzebu/teamguild/README.md

 Add the following variables

 ```

 REACT_APP_BACKEND_SERVER=http://localhost:5000

 ```

 `npm start`

 ### Running with Docker;

-Make sure the following variables are **excluded** from both .env and backend.env files.
+To run with docker, place the environment variables to point to the docker **HOST** machine.
+These variables are both present in .env and backend.env files.

+`MONGO_DB_CONNECTION_STRING` variable should not be included when running with docker.
 This would allow docker use it's internal address to communicate with all containers present in the same network.
+`COOKIE_DOMAIN` must be the domain name.
+E.g `44.44.44.44`.
+If not specified, it uses `localhost`.

 ```

 FRONTEND_URL
-MONGO_DB_CONNECTION_STRING
+COOKIE_DOMAIN
 REACT_APP_BACKEND_SERVER

 ```

 run the command

 `docker-compose up -d`

 Access the running container from `http://localhost:3000` or `http://your-domain:3000`